MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 2. Prepare the deployment cell: We have a preconfigured cell that performs the necessary steps for deployment.
 By simply setting a new name, the following actions are automated:

    1. Load the model by its name from the MLFlow server.
    2. Gather all the necessary information about the model, including input and output parameters, required Python version, and the required packages with their specific versions.
+This is required to correctly build the Docker container for the specific model.
    3. Set the model, its details, and requirements to the backend folder of our repository.
 This folder serves as the foundation for the deployed model in the cloud.

 3. Commit the changes to the main branch of our repository.
 Since Heroku is set up with our Git repository, pushing the changes triggers a new deployment on the cloud.
 The command `git push heroku main` is used for this purpose.

 4. Heroku deployment: The deployment process is possible because we have a `heroku.yml` file placed in our root directory, which directs to the Dockerfile located in our backend folder.
 The Dockerfile defines the image to be built for the model in production.
-Once the container is built, it runs on the Heroku cloud.
+Once the container is built, it deploys and runs on the Heroku cloud.

 By following these steps, a new model can be easily deployed to the cloud, ensuring that the latest version is available for use as well as all the required dependencies.
 This makes sure to not run into version or dependency issues when deploying a new model.
 ## Outlook & Discussion